18F/accessibility/pages/keyboard.md

 1. Identify all interactions on the page
 2. Using the tab, enter, and space bar, navigate the page and ensure each input/interaction can be triggered
   * Ensure rollover interactions (help text, etc) can be triggered aswell
+  * __If the user cannot ineract with something, or get the information another way, this is a failure__
-3. Ensure the tab order of the page makes sense
+3. Make sure the tab order of the page is logical
+  * __If the tab order is confusing, this is a failure__
-4. Ensure the focus is always visible when moving through the page
+4. Check that the focus is always visible when moving through the page with the tab key
-5. Ensure the tab is never trapped in a loop
+  * __If you lose focus, on a hidden link or other object when simply tabbing through the page, this is a failure__
+5. Make sure you can tab through the page and get back the address bar
+  * __If you ever need your mouse to get back to an element, this is a failure__
-6. If a modal dialog box is used, ensure focus is moved to the modal
+6. If a modal dialog box is used, focus must move to the modal dialog box until a selection is made
 7. If an interaction reveals hidden content
   * Ensure the focus is moved to the revealed content
     * If this does not happen, check for a programatic description of the change